 Now that Avengers: Infinity War and Avengers: Endgame have concluded the saga of the infinity stones, it's time to start theorizing what will happen after Avengers 4.
 After all, the only thing more fun than actually watching a Marvel movie is hotly debating Marvel Cinematic Universe fan theories with like-minded nerds online - which we unashamedly do time after time.

 Serving as a sort of epilogue to the 22 films that preceded it, Spider-Man: Far From Home officially concluded Phase 3 of the MCU (which was kicked off by Captain America: Civil War).
-According to the evil mastermind behind Marvel films, Kevin Feige (the president of Marvel Studios), Phase 4 will be the start of something new entirely.
+According to the mastermind behind Marvel films, Kevin Feige (the president of Marvel Studios), Phase 4 will be the start of something new entirely.
 But what the heck does that even mean?

-The internet is littered with speculation about how the next phase of Marvel films will fit into the univerese's admittedly wonky timeline, so let's dig through some of the better Marvel Phase 4 theories below and see if we can outsmart Feige and his minions.
+The internet is littered with speculation about how the next phase of Marvel films will fit into the universe's admittedly wonky timeline, so let's dig through some of the better Marvel Phase 4 theories below and see if we can outsmart Feige and his minions.